ADV – Leaderboard

 What’s the strangest or funniest thing you’ve ever seen or put on your stage?

 Gosh, most of these things were not intentional.
-Nothing like a broken turntable, an actor stuck in traffic, or a critical prop stuck in a tree to cause something happening onstage that causes total meltdowns in hilarity.
+Nothing like a broken turntable, an actor stuck in traffic, or a critical prop stuck in a tree to cause something to happen onstage that causes total meltdowns in hilarity.
 I guess my favorite is when a flu ran through one of our holiday pantos, causing numerous actors to go down.
 One of our healthy actors was a puppeteer and offered to have one of their puppets play one of the characters.
 After figuring out how to make sure this was permissible (imagine the signage: “At this performance the role normally played by Actor will be played by Puppet”), they went on and everyone on our staff snuck into the theatre to watch.
 They were brilliant.
 The show went incredibly well.
 But I very much hope we never have to do that again.

 What are you doing when you’re not doing theatre?